chonieny/Hate_Crime_Factors_project/README.md

 ### Fit Multiple Linear Regression Models & Choose Final Model
 * From the correlation matrix, it could be seen that 'median income', 'income inequality', and 'percentage of population with high school degree' are most correlated with 'hate crime rate'.
+Each of these features are in the unit of a US state.
   Thus, these three independent features were selected for the first multiple linear regression(MLR) model<br/>
   &#8594; The coefficients of 'income inequality' and 'percentage of population with high school degree' had p values lower than 0.05 but the coefficient of 'median income' did not<br/>